 A career fair is an event where students and alumni have the opportunity to network with and meet employers, recruiters, and graduate schools in a large group setting.
 UW-Whitewater holds several career fairs throughout the year.

-Never attended a Career Fair before?
+Never attended a Career Fair before or need some tips to make the most of the event?
 Watch our recorded Career Fair preparation workshop to learn how to prepare for the fair.

 Click the drop-down boxes to learn more about how to prepare for the fairs!

 The career fair is a chance to deliver your personal branding message in-person.
 Personal branding is an opportunity to convey a sense of your skills, values, career focus, and personality to prospective employers.
 This is a great way to differentiate yourself from competition.

 Decide what your goals are for attending a career fair.
 For example, your goals could be meeting employers, networking, marketing yourself, and/or educating yourself.

 Start by reviewing the list of participating employers and the jobs they are offering on Handshake.
 You can find this information under 'Events' on Handshake.

 Review employment pages on employer websites for additional opportunities.